rminasyan/Security-Testing-ZAP/README.md

 # Security-Testing-ZAP
 Test your API/WEB security with OWASP ZAP automated tool.
+This repo made for API's running in Azure.